Balanica: Fauna

 Until 2014, over 10,000 animal bone remains were discovered, but due to the extreme fragmentation, over 86% is non-identifiable being shorter than 3 cm.
 Among herbivores, the most represented are the remains of Alpine ibex and red deer, followed by chamois.
 They are present in all layers' 2 and 3 sub-layers.
 Bones of forest rhinoceros are found in some of the sub-levels of both layers, while wild horse, aurochs and steppe bison are represented only in the layer 3.
 Carnivores are much less represented, including remains of European wildcat in sub-layer 2a, cave bear in 2a and 2-b, and wolf in 3b and 3c.
 Remains of red fox were also found.

 Based on the topographic cliff-like location of the cave, abundance of ibex and chamois remains is expected.
 Predators belong to the typical grassland and forested environments, which corresponds to the moderate temperatures and presumed paleo-environment in the interglacial Marine Isotope Stages 7 to 9.
 It is believed that primary food source were deer and ibex, while other large fauna had secondary role.
 This points to a certain level of specialization in hunting, with focus on more productive animals.
 Sub-layer 2 indicate summer use of the cave and a clearly specialized economy which included summer hunting of young deer, grazing in herds in the Morava's fluvial plain.
 These localities are some 5 km to the south-southwest.
 By contrast, ibex and chamois were living around the site, on the gorge's cliffs.
 This points to the low role of large mammals in diet, which is generally narrow and heavily influenced by the location of the cave.

 Unlike other Neanderthal groups, the main focus of Balanica residents was not the large game, as those animals lived in the river plains, far from the cave, which caused logistic problems of transporting large carcasses back into the cave.
 Failure in developing efficient transportation strategy of large animals may indicate sub-optimal behavior.
 Consequently, the paleo-economy practiced by the inhabitants of Velika Balanica was less efficient than the one observed in other Upper Paleolithic records.
 Still, the logistic mobility of the settlers was apparently rather high, which points to the intense residential use of the cave.

-The taphonomical analysis points towards an anthropogenic origin of the deposit, i.e., the remains were brought into the cave by humans, rather than animals living and dying in the cave.
+The taphonomical analysis points towards an anthropogenic origin of the deposit—that is, the remains were brought into the cave by humans, rather than animals living and dying in the cave.
 Biostratinomic and diagenetic alterations in the assemblage include the abundance of butchery and breakage marks, with thermoalterations (treatment by fire) confirming this.
 There is abundant evidence (including fragmentation and use of fire) of marrow extraction.
-Especially the long bones of red deer and ibex were intensively exploited to obtain marrow grease.
+Long bones of red deer and ibex were particularly intensively exploited for the extraction of marrow grease.